1. Identifying Your Computer:

 Once it is removed, the window should resemble the one pictured above.

-Install the VirtualBox guest addition packages, and configure the startup service configuration:
+Install the VirtualBox guest addition packages:

 $ pkg install emulators/virtualbox-ose-additions